Skylander77/A02/README.md

 # A02

+Git Hub Steps

+Create a GitHub account
+Step 1: Create a new repository
+Step 2: Add a Readme file
+Step 4: Create a commit with a relevant message

+Definitions

 •	Branch - A copy of the main branch that allows modification without affecting the main branch.

 •	Clone - clones a local copy of a remote repository.